Retirement Plan Options

 A traditional Individual Retirement Arrangement (IRA) is a retirement savings plan.
 Generally, contributions made to a traditional IRA are tax deductible.
 Earnings in this retirement plan option are tax deferred until the account owner begins taking distributions after reaching age 59 ½.
 When distributions are taken after reaching retirement age, the distributions are taxed as income.

-When the account owner reaches age 70 ½ an annual required minimum distribution must be taken from the account.
-For 2014 and 2015, the contribution limit is $5,500 of earned income.
-For those age 50 or older there is a catch-up allowance of $1,000 for a total contribution limit of $6,500.
+When the account owner reaches age 72 an annual required minimum distribution must be taken from the account.
+For 2022 and 2023, the contribution limit is $6,000 and $6,500 of earned income respectively.
+For those age 50 or older there is a catch-up allowance of $1,000 for a total contribution limit of $7,000 and $7,500.

 Are you interested in setting up a Self Directed account with one of these types of retirement plans?
 Contact a representative today!